iosmichael/interview-prep/understanding_of_MCMC.md

-This article demonstrates my personal understanding of the **MCMC** techniques and its variations (Metropolis–Hastings, Gibbs sampling)
+This article demonstrates my personal understanding of the **MCMC** algorithms and its variations (Metropolis–Hastings, Gibbs sampling)

 Some reference articles that inspire this brief summary are: